LiviuCocianu/paper-soccer/README.md

 - Players can move in a straight or diagonal line once per turn for one square
 - Bouncing:
     - **Player bounce**: If the endpoint of a line intersects with an already drawn endpoint, the player can move for one more turn
-    - **Boundary bounce**: If the endpoint of a line intersects with the boundaries, the player can move for one more turn
+    - **Boundary bounce**: If the endpoint of a line intersects with the boundaries, the player can move for one more turn.
+Boundary bounces can only be done diagonally!
 - Players can also cross already drawn lines to move diagonally, but it won't count as a bounce since the line didn't collide with an endpoint

 ## Technologies